dev-desai/uot_ml_tp/README.md

 ### Notebooks

 - Data Set Analysis - this notebook contains a comprehensive analysis of the dataset.
 It will also contain functions to load, scrub and save the scrubbed data as an input for the machine learning notebooks

-- K Neighbors Regression contains evaluation of KNN based predictions.
+- K Neighbors Regression notebook evaluates the use of KNN models for prediction.
+- Random Forests Regression notebook evaluates the use of Random Forests to predict concrete strength.